-The Field Test represents the core of a packing experience.
+The Field Test represents a test of the core of a packing experience.
 The tasks involved, negotiating obstacles and completing a course, test the llama's performance in a natural packing environment.
 The llama is required to demonstrate both its fitness level and its packing skill.
+This is not a test of handler's fitness or skill.